 When blocks have been replaced, you will see the quantities have changed in the list of blocks in the dialog.

 Explode a block to split the block back into its separate components.
 It will lose its functionality of changing all at once and moving as a single entity.

 Convert your Block to a Components Block, containing only the components inside of a panel or benching layout.
 Only certain manufacturers and product lines have the option for components blocks.

 Follow the steps below to insert a block in the drawing area:

-- Select the name of the block in the blocks dialog.
+- Left-click and release on the name of the block in the blocks dialog.
 The block appears on your cursor when you move it into the drawing view.

-- Left-click to place the block in place in the drawing area.
+- Left-click to place the block in the drawing area.

-- Move the mouse pointer outside the drawing area when satisfied.
+- Press Esc or move the cursor outside the drawing area when you are done.